 Benefits of airline co-branded credit cards

-I do not suggest airline co-branded cards for beginners or for anyone under 5/24*
+I do not suggest airline co-branded cards for beginners or for anyone under 5/24* unless Chase is the issuer

 *If you do not know what I am talking about, read this post about Chase’s 5/24 policy.

-Airline co-branded cards are great for sign-up bonuses, especially if you’re over 5/24.
+Airline co-branded cards are great for welcome bonuses, especially if you’re over 5/24.
 They’re also good for the benefits they provide such as a free checked bag.
 But for everyday spending, I suggest using credit cards that earn transferrable points rather than cards that earn miles with just one airline.

 2. Hotel co-branded cards

-- Hyatt Credit Card from Chase
+- World of Hyatt Credit Card from Chase

-- Hilton Honors card from American Express
+- Hilton Honors co-branded cards from American Express

 What do you earn?